shpml/fundamentals/04_chapter/08_exercise.md

   * The header also contains this image: http://i.imgur.com/pdsjjxD.jpg

 2) **The Body**
-  * Inside the body there are two sections (or "`div`s").
+  * Inside the body there are two sections (or `div`s).
 One section is for the "About" content, and the other is for "Services."
 The section's headings are level two, or `h2`.

   * _About Content_: